Cẩm Ly: Music career

 She exposed her singing talent when she was little.
 In 1993, she and Minh Tuyết performed a song for which the same year they won duo first prize from Hoa Binh Theater.
 After this event, she began singing professionally and signed a contract with Kim Loi Studio – which was the most famous studio at that time.

 In 1997, Minh Tuyết moved to the US and she had to temporarily stop performing due to health issue.
 One year later, she came back and released two albums featuring singer Canh Han, in 1999, she and singer Dan Truong released the album Neu Phoi Pha Ngay Mai.
 In 2000, she marked her solo career by releasing the first album Mai Khong Phai.

 In next years, she often performed songs from composer Nguyen Nhat Huy such as: Nguoi Ve Cuoi Pho, Bo Ben La, Thuong Nho Nguoi Dung, May Chieu, Tinh Khong Doi Thay.
-The first ever folk album titled Em Gai Que which was released by Kim Loi Studio consisted of 11 songs under influence of folk song: Quen Cay Cau Dua, Noi Buon Chim Sao, Phuong Buon, Chanh Long, Nho Me Ly Mo Coi, Mua Chieu Mien Trung.
+Her first ever folk album titled Em Gai Que was released by Kim Loi Studio.
+It consisted of 11 songs under influence of folk songs: Quen Cay Cau Dua, Noi Buon Chim Sao, Phuong Buon, Chanh Long, Nho Me Ly Mo Coi, Mua Chieu Mien Trung.

-In July 2001, she was the first Vietnamese singer to have DVD show and it was the period of time where she confirmed her stable style and completely separated with Dan Truong.
+In July 2001, she was the first Vietnamese singer to have a DVD show and it was the period of time where she Solidified her stable style and completely separated with Dan Truong.
 She was one of the most successful exclusive singer of Kim Loi Studio.

 She was also the first singer to hold a free concert for students which was titled as Vong Quanh Ky Tuc Xa in 2003 and 2004.

-In 2008, she held another live show at Lan Anh Stage as a 15th anniversary and to mark her first role ever for a cai luong play.
+In 2008, she held another live show at Lan Anh Stage as a 15th anniversary and to celebrate her first ever role in a Cải Lương play.
 The same year, she appeared in Thúy Nga's Paris by Night 92 show.

 In 2009, she held the live show Tu Tinh Que Huong which was the second live show of her career as well as releasing two albums Em Khong The Quen – Tinh Khuc Minh Vy and ballad folk album Bien Tinh.

-In 2011, she held the third live show titled Tu Tinh Que Huong 2 with four different genres: ballad, folk, pop and ancient cai luong.
+In 2011, she held the third live show titled Tu Tinh Que Huong 2 with four different genres: ballad, folk, pop and ancient Cải Lương.

 In 2012, she held the live show Tu Tinh Que Huong 3.

 In 2013, she and Minh Tuyết held the live show Tu Tinh Que Huong 4 as 20th anniversary of both sisters.
 The live show was held for two nights at Hoa Binh Theater, Ho Chi Minh City with large audiences.

 In 2014, she was the coach of The Voice Kid Vietnam and made Thien Nhan a winner of second season.
 At the same time, she and Minh Vy were the duo coach of the show Vo Chong Minh Hat and also the winner.

-In 2015, she continued with Tu Tinh Que Huong, bringing its fifth installment at Hoa Binh Theater, Ho Chi Minh City.
+In 2015, she continued with Tu Tinh Que Huong, bringing its fifth installment to Hoa Binh Theater, Ho Chi Minh City.